 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a ubiquitous fixture in the home that we are using every day.
-We tend to think of its utility as a given, but it’s vital to remember that it’s not a garbage can.
-There are some things that should not go down the toilet since they can cause blockage in the drain or damage for sewer drains.
+The toilet is a ubiquitous fixture in the home that we use daily.
+The temptation is to consider its use for granted, however it’s vital to remember that it’s no garbage can.
+There are certain things that should not ever be flushed away down the toilet as they can cause blockage inside the sewer or damage the sewer pipe.

 Key Takeaways

-- Do not flush certain things into the toilet because they can cause blockages in the drain, or cause damage to sewer pipes.
+- Be careful not to flush certain items down the toilet as they could block the drain, or cause damage to sewer pipes.

 - Baby wipes